-The Edinburgh Poverty Commission stated that 'There is no pathway to ending poverty in Edinburgh without resolving the city's housing and homelessness crisis.'
+- The average house price is six times the average gross annual earnings in the city, making Edinburgh the least affordable city in Scotland to buy a home14. - The Edinburgh Poverty Commission stated that 'There is no pathway to ending poverty in Edinburgh without resolving the city's housing and homelessness crisis.'
 One in three Edinburgh households living in poverty are in this situation because of excessive housing costs.

-- The average house price is six times the average gross annual earnings in the city, making Edinburgh the least affordable city in Scotland to buy a home14. - Housing costs in Edinburgh have continued to rise and the number of new homes being built is not meeting housing need and demand, particularly for those on lower incomes.
-High housing costs pose a risk to the longer term economic growth of the city and widen the inequality gap, particularly in key sectors such as health and social care. - Those areas where poverty is highest also show lower than average satisfaction with their neighbourhood as a place to live, and lower than average perceptions of their neighbourhood as a safe place to be after dark15. - Communities expressed a shared desire for improving various services within
+- The average house price is six times the average gross annual earnings in the city, making Edinburgh the least affordable city in Scotland to buy a home15. - The Edinburgh Poverty Commission stated that 'There is no pathway to ending poverty in Edinburgh without resolving the city's housing and homelessness crisis.'
+One in three Edinburgh households living in poverty are in this situation because of excessive housing costs. - Housing costs in Edinburgh have continued to rise and the number of new homes being built is not meeting housing need and demand, particularly for those on lower incomes.
+High housing costs pose a risk to the longer term economic growth of the city and widen the inequality gap, particularly in key sectors such as health and social care.